wp-plugins/category-coloumn/readme.txt

 == Changelog ==

+= 3.1 =
+* In case the sidebar containing the widget is displayed on single post pages, the post in the main column is not shown in the widget

 = 3.0 =
 * The offset is now increasing with paginaition on the frontpage of the blog